stefaneichert/quercus.js/README.md

 * **Search Functionality:** Quickly filter nodes based on their direct text content, highlighting matches and expanding relevant paths.
 * **Smooth Animations:** Elegant expand and collapse transitions for a better user experience.
 * **Customizable:** Easy to style with standard CSS.
+* **Custom Node Rendering:** Nodes can be rendered using HTML and CSS based on their attributes.
+* **Controls:** Control buttons for selecting/deselecting, expanding/collapsing the nodes.
 * **Lightweight:** No external dependencies.

 ---